 The Atlantic-wide Bluefin Tuna Research was officially adopted by the SCRS and the Commission in 2008, after a long process.
 In 2003, as an input of the Working Group established by Rec.
-02-11, the SCRS presented the Commission with a research plan to improve knowledge on bluefin tuna, with a special focus on mixing between the two stocks (ICCAT, 2004, Col. Vol. Sci.
-Pap.ICCAT, 56(3): 987-1003).
+02-11, the SCRS presented the Commission with a research plan to improve knowledge on bluefin tuna, with a special focus on mixing between the two stocks (Anon.
+2004).
 The various research elements included in this first proposal are still pertinent today, even if some other activities have been included in the following years.
 During the Marrakech Commission meeting (2008), the SCRS chair met with all the scientists present at the meeting and a detailed proposal was forwarded to the Commission.
-The proposal was adopted by the Commission in plenary (ICCAT Report 2008-2009 (Part I), Vol. 1: p.
-42) and resulted in a first official document, Res.08-06, which covered only the 2004 SCRS proposal but under a broader title.
-At the same time, the Commission approved the STACFAD Report (ICCAT Report 2008-2009 (Part I), Vol. 1: p.
-42), which included the agreement to endorse the Atlantic-wide research programme (ICCAT Report 2008-2009, (Part I), Vol. 1, Appendix 10 to Annex 9: pp. 284-287), establishing three priorities in 2009 (Coordinator, data mining and aerial surveys), other action to be further discussed by SCRS in 2009 and the provision for the programme to be adjusted in the following years taking into account the evolution of its implementation and research needs.
+The proposal was adopted by the Commission in plenary (ICCAT, 2009) and resulted in a first official document, Res.08-06, which covered only the 2004 SCRS proposal but under a broader title.
+At the same time, the Commission approved the STACFAD Report, which included the agreement to endorse the Atlantic-wide research Programme, establishing three priorities in 2009 (Coordinator, data mining and aerial surveys), other action to be further discussed by SCRS in 2009 and the provision for the programme to be adjusted in the following years taking into account the evolution of its implementation and research needs.
 The total budget of the programme was estimated at about 19 million Euros in six years, with the engagement of the European Union and some other Contracting Parties to contribute to this programme in 2009 and in the following years.

-The SCRS, in 2009, reviewed the updated research proposal submitted by the SCRS Chair, as it was discussed and presented to the Commission at its meeting in 2008 (ICCAT Report 2008-2009 (Part II), Vol. 1: p.
-224 and ICCAT Report 2008-2009 (Part II), Vol. 2: pp. 223-224).
+The SCRS, in 2009, reviewed the updated research proposal submitted by the SCRS Chair, as it was discussed and presented to the Commission at its meeting in 2008 (ICCAT, 2010a).
 The SCRS indicated the priorities identified in the 2008 document, as follows: